-During a pre-conference event, the Minister of Health of South Africa, Mr. Aaron Motsoaledi, signed a deal with the manufacturer of Bedaquiline, Janssen, to drop the price of the drug from $750 to $400 for a full course.
+During a pre-conference event of the International AIDS Conference in Amsterdam this year, the Minister of Health of South Africa, Mr. Aaron Motsoaledi, signed a deal with the manufacturer of Bedaquiline, Janssen, to drop the price of the drug from $750 to $400 for a full course.

 South Africa is one of thirty countries high burden of Tuberculosis.

 Bedaquiline is one of two new drugs that have been introduced in the last 50 years specifically for the treatment of drug-resistant tuberculosis.
 With the rise of antimicrobial resistance, the arrival of new anti-TB drugs represents a major advancement in the care for patients with DR-TB and newfound hope to eliminate TB worldwide.